choyingw/Cross-Modal-Perceptionist/README.md

     ```
     python eval_sup.py
     ```

-This will save all the mesh obj files under './data/supervised_output/'
+This will match identity from voiceID and available 3D faces reconstructed from VGGFace via the meta file.
+Only predict 3D faces for those matched ID.
+Then it will save all the mesh obj files under './data/supervised_output/'

 ##  <div align="center">Evaluation </div>

 1. Do the 1-5 step in Demo.
 Download generated and saved mesh for validation set (name starting from A-E in Voxceleb-3D).
 From supervised CMP: https://drive.google.com/file/d/1_xobyRM-abjfrvzjbF7uwMVPFPfeKZC9/view?usp=share_link;

-Voxceleb-3D validation set: https://drive.google.com/file/d/1NdkqlCPhl-mvPU9TYlPgHE_FaNJjAysf/view?usp=share_link.
+(The same as groundtruth in the supervised inference) Voxceleb-3D validation set: https://drive.google.com/file/d/1NdkqlCPhl-mvPU9TYlPgHE_FaNJjAysf/view?usp=share_link.
 Put them under './data' and extract.

 The valiation set for each identity contains image (.jpg), mesh (.obj), pointcloud (.xyz), image overlapped with mesh (_b.jpg), 3DMM parameters (.npy) (199-dim for shape and 29-dim for expression.
 This is in contrast to simplified 3DMM basis for 40-dim shape and 10-dim expression.
 You can donwload full basis from BFM-2009 <a href="https://faces.dmi.unibas.ch/bfm/index.php?nav=1-1-0&id=details">official website</a>.
 Otherwise, we provided already reconstructed mesh in obj extension)